What does ERP Stand for?

 ERP Systems through different Industries

 ERPs first traces can be found inside the manufacturing industry, mainly due to its potential to keep control over various processes.
 As you can imagine, manufacturing operations must function seamlessly for the enterprise to be able to create its products.
 This is the main reason why manufacturing companies tend to acquire ERP solutions.
-Some other benefits include the optimization of each stage by creating forecasts, automating various processes (that help with the general creation and production of said product) that eventually lead to an overall improvement of the supply chain management inside a company.
-Also, it strengthens communication between.
+Some other benefits include the optimization of each stage by creating forecasts.
+But overall, the most seeked benefit is process automation.
+Automation helps mostly within the production and distribution of products.
+This eventually leads to an overall improvement of the supply chain management inside companies.
+Also, it strengthens communication between departments.

-Now before exploring another sector we want to note that most ERP systems for any industry have the same base: they unify all functions, but can be adapted to fit your industry’s needs.
+Now before exploring another sector we want to clarify one basic concept.
+Note that most ERP systems for any industry have the same base: unifying all functions.
+However they stay adaptable for your company’s and industry’s needs.
 You just need to identify which priorities your company has and find a partner that can help you incorporate solutions inside the system.

 There are some basic characteristics that can differentiate a system from one industry to another.
 For example, a distribution ERP systems help you manage shipping and transportation logistics, track inventory levels, forecasts product demand, and in general help you unify all the processes that entail receiving a product from your supplier and making sure your customers receive it.
 Most distribution companies acquire this system to better keep up with demand, to grow and still deliver the best service possible.
 This can be done by correctly managing all the involved data and automating some of these processes.
 As a whole, these efforts will result in better competitiveness and increasing customer satisfaction.